atomist-attic/developer-tutorials/tutorials/creating-new-sdm.md

 By default, Atomist will have created a folder called `atomist` inside your home folder and in that it will have created a folder with the name of the mapped user you entered during creation.
 Inside that folder, you can find the SDM you just created.

-To run the SDM, the only thinh you need to so is
+To run the SDM, the only thing you need to so is

 ``` bash
 atomist start --local